gbmhunter/blog/content/programming/signal-processing/digital-filters/moving-average-filters/_index.md

 y[9] = y[8] + \frac{1}{5}(x[9] - x[4])
 \end{align}</p>

 This is called a _recursive_ algorithm[^analog-devices-dsp-book-ch15], because the output of one step is used in the calculation of future steps.
 It's main benefit is the tremendous speed increase in computing each step, especially when the window size is large.
+Whilst this dependence on previous output (`\(y[9]\)` depends on `\(y[8]\)`) makes it look like an IIR filter, this recursion trick does not change the SMAs behaviour, and it still an FIR filter (once the input flies "past" the end of the window, it has no bearing on the output).

 {{% note %}}
 The simple moving average filter is the only such window-based filter which can be speed up with this recursion trick.
 Other forms like exponential, Gaussian and Blackman moving averages have to use computationally expensive convolution.